bedaiwah/Beautifly_B/README.md

 -----------------------------------------------------------------------------------------------------------------
 Upgrading
 -----------------------------------------------------------
 Some people have experienced mixed results behavior upgrading through pip.
-To update to the latest from an existing install, it is recommended to pip uninstall sweetviz first, then simply install.
+To update to the latest from an existing install, it is recommended to pip uninstall sweetBeautifly_B first, then simply install.
 -----------------------------------------------------------------------------------------------------------------
 Transformed from Date to number of days based on target
 -----------------------------------------------------------------------------------------------------------------